Probing Quantifier Comprehension in Large Language Models: Another Example of Inverse Scaling: Quantifier Comprehension in LLMs

 \subsubsection{What's wrong with this way of defining quantifier accuracy?}

 Quantifier accuracy as defined in equations \ref{eq:prev_1} and \ref{eq:prev_2} have a few drawbacks.
 The first is the assumption that \textit{typicality} of a word for humans is the same as that for language models.
-The words deemed "typical" for a backbone phrase would indeed be the top few words used by a human to complete the sentence, but the same might not be true for language models.
-When we analyse the output distribution of generated tokens to follow a backbone phrase in the dataset, we find that the "typical" word does not even fall into the top-100 most likely tokens for ALL of the sentences in the dataset for gpt2-large.
-This shows that the typical token for humans is not necessarily typical for language models.
+A word deemed "typical" for a backbone phrase would indeed be in the top few words used by a human, but the same might not be true for language models.
+To experimentally confirm this, we analyse the output distribution of generated words following a backbone phrase.
+We find that the "typical" word in the dataset does not even fall into the top-100 most likely words following a backbone phrase for gpt-2 large.
+This is true for ALL of the sentences in the dataset. \textbf{This shows that the typical token for humans is not necessarily typical for language models}.

-The second assumption is that the chosen atypical word is \textbf{not the only} complementary word corresponding to the typical word.
+The second assumption is that the chosen atypical word in the dataset is \textbf{the only} complementary word corresponding to the typical word.
 While the "typical" word is the most common follow up word for a given backbone phrase, we can have many alternative "atypical" words to follow the backbone phrase.
 For example, if we consider the phrase - "Most postmen carry ", the atypical word \textit{oil} is just as atypical as the word \textit{fish}.
 In fact, for GPT2-large, \textit{fish} has a larger surprisal value compared to \textit{oil}, which means according to GPT2-large, \textit{fish} is more atypical than \textit{oil} and is thus a more ideal candidate as an "atypical" word for comparison in equations \ref{eq:prev_1} and \ref{eq:prev_2}.

-Just like the critical word \textit{fish}, we can find many atypical words that are just as atypical if not more, than the chosen words in the dataset.
-This means that if the given atypical word does not satisfy the equations \ref{eq:prev_1} and \ref{eq:prev_2}, we can still look for an arbitrary number of other atypical words that might be able to satisfy this criteria.
-This is because the choice of atypical (and typical) words is arbitrary.
-This makes the results based on equations \ref{eq:prev_1} and \ref{eq:prev_2} unreliable.
+Just like the critical word \textit{fish}, we can find many atypical words that are just as atypical if not more, than the chosen words in the dataset. \textbf{This means that if the given atypical word does not satisfy the equations \ref{eq:prev_1} and \ref{eq:prev_2}, there might still exist an unknown number of other atypical words that might be able to satisfy this criteria}.
+These reasons renders the accuracy metric as defined by \cite{michaelov2022rarely} incorrect.